You can find tuition fees for each of our taught, on-campus LLM and MSc programmes on the University's degree finder.

 - the country where you normally live - where you are 'ordinarily resident'

-Applicants receiving an offer of admission on the following on-campus programmes, either conditional or unconditional, will be asked to pay a deposit of £1,500 within 28 days of the offer to secure their place:
+Applicants receiving an offer of admission on the following on-campus programmes for 2024-25 entry, either conditional or unconditional, will be asked to pay a deposit of £1,500 within 28 days of the offer to secure their place:

 - LLM in Commercial Law

-- LLM in Innovation, Technology an the Law
+- LLM in Innovation, Technology and the Law

 - LLM in Intellectual Property Law